sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

 The unit of the amount of the relative range.

 #### config
-The config for the daterange.
-This does not include the value as that is in it's value.
-Here is a breakdown of the keysk

-##### mode
-The mode for the dateRange this can be relative or absolute?

-##### selectableRelativeUnits
-The units you can select for a relative date range, relativeUnit will be one of these.

-##### enableTimeTypeSelection
-where or not time type selection is availible on the UI?

-#####  showQuarterShortcuts
-Where or not the user can select quarters on the UI?
+This is used by the frontend UI and can be safely ignored for our purposes.

 ### statsCalculationSetting
 How the recipe group runs calculations?
 Can be set to defualt?

 ### deployed
-The deployed version of this recipe_group?
-It's a [recipe_group](#recipe_groups) minus this field
+The deployed version of this recipe_group.
+It's a [recipe_group](#recipe_groups) minus this field.

 ## metadata
 This is created by info, it includes the id of the user that created the cookbook along with their name and email